oesteban/hcph-sops/docs/data-management/qaqc-criteria.md

     As such the quality of all regions in the brain is important, i.e. there is not a region where we can be more lenient.

 #### FMRI Summary plot
-- [ ] Check for prolonged dark deflections accompanied by peaks in the FD trace as a sign for motion outbursts.
-    Exclude the session in case the prolonged dark deflections cover more than half of the scan duration.

 - [ ] Check for hyperintensity in single slices.
     Exclude the session if any single-slice hyperintensities are observed.
 Correlation analysis are likely to be biased by such peaks.